plone/plone.recipe.zeoserver/README.txt

   running this.
 Defaults to using the repozo script from the ZODB3 egg.
   Set this to an empty value if you do not want this script to be generated.

+repozo-script-name
+  The name of the wrapper script to generate in `bin/`.
+Defaults to `repozo`.
+  Change this option if you have more than one instance of this recipe in the one buildout to create separate scripts and avoid any one script being overwritten.

 zeopack
   The path to the zeopack.py backup script.
 A wrapper for this will be generated in bin/zeopack (unless you change `zeopack-script-name`), which